Managing customary fisheries

 Some mātaitai reserves have bylaws that tangata kaitiaki/tiaki (guardians) use to manage non-commercial fishing.
 Bylaws apply to all people fishing in a mātaitai reserve.

 The tangata kaitiaki/tiaki appointed to a mātaitai reserve can:

 - issue customary fishing authorisations to allow customary food gathering – not just for hui and tangi

 - recommend changes to the recreational and customary fishing rules in the reserve — these may become bylaws

 - recommend reinstatement of limited commercial fishing.

-Recommendations for bylaws (for recreational fishing) and regulations (for commercial fishing) are consulted on with the public and relevant stakeholders, and need to be approved by the Minister of Fisheries.
+Recommendations for bylaws (for recreational fishing) and regulations (for commercial fishing) are consulted on with the public and relevant stakeholders.
+They need to be approved by the Minister of Oceans and Fisheries.

 Establishing a mātaitai reserve